Clever-ISA/Clever-ISA/specs/Floating-Point.md

 | 3    | Half Up                        |
 | 4    | Half To Even                   |

-The bits in fpcw.EXCEPT and fpcw.EMASK are set corresponding to the following numbered floating-point exceptions (IE. if the 0th exception is raised, then bit 8 of fpcw is set, and if the 5th exception is masked, then bit 19 of fpcw is set):
+The bits in fpcrw.EXCEPT and fpcw.EMASK are set corresponding to the following numbered floating-point exceptions (IE. if the 0th exception is raised, then bit 8 of fpcrw is set, and if the 5th exception is masked, then bit 19 of fpcrw is set):
 | Exception | Name      | Description                      |
 |-----------|-----------|----------------------------------|
 | 0         | INVALID   | Invalid/Undefined Operation      |